-The community must make a public, specific indication of its welcome to people of all sexual orientations and gender identities.
+The community must make a public, specific indication of its welcome to people of all sexual orientations, gender identities and gender expressions.

 - Congregations and worshipping communities typically pass an Affirmation of Welcome or Welcome Statement at a congregational meeting. - Governing boards of organizations typically pass a similar affirmation or welcome statement.
-Synods indicate their intent of welcome by passing resolutions at synod assemblies. - Colleges and seminaries demonstrate their intent by explicitly including people of all sexual orientations and gender identities in their nondiscrimination policies.
+Synods indicate their intent of welcome by passing resolutions at synod assemblies. - Colleges and seminaries demonstrate their intent by explicitly including people of all sexual orientations, gender identities and gender expressions in their non-discrimination policies.